pauldotknopf/gstreamer-media-SDK/README.md

  - Decode H264 AVC, MPEG-2, JPEG, VC-1, HEVC (Main and Main 10), VP8 and VP9 videos
  - Compatible with GStreamer-based video players such as Totem, Parole and gst-play through playbin element.
- - Support for zero-copy rendering with glimagesink using EGL
+ - Support for zero-copy rendering with glimagesink using EGL (Linux) or DirectX 11 / OpenGL interop (Windows)
  - Support for Direct3D 11 on Windows with zero-copy and deep color rendering for 10-bit video formats
- - Support rendering using Wayland renderer
+ - Support native Wayland rendering using Wayland backend
- - Support rendering using X11 renderer with DRI3 backend
+ - Support X11 rendering using DRI3 backend
  - Support VPP acceleration of dynamic procamp control during video playback
  - Support for subtitles (text overlay) via MFX VPP surface composition
  - Support all Media SDK postprocessing capabilities as exposed by the MSDK API